Azure Government CSP application process

 Becoming a government CSP

 Azure Government is a physically isolated instance of Azure that delivers services with world-class security and compliance critical to the US government.
-These services maintain FedRAMP and DoD authorizations, CJIS state-level agreements, support for IRS 1075, ability to sign a HIPAA Business Associate Agreement, and much more.
-Azure Government provides an extra layer of protection to customers through contractual commitments regarding storage of customer data in the United States and limiting potential access to systems processing customer data to screened US persons.
+These services maintain FedRAMP and DoD authorizations, CJIS state-level agreements, support for IRS 1075, ability to sign a HIPAA Business Associate Agreement, and others.
+For more information, see Azure Government compliance.
+Azure Government provides an extra layer of protection to customers through contractual commitments regarding storage of customer data in the United States.
+Moreover, Azure Government limits potential access to systems processing customer data to screened US persons.
 Most US government agencies and their partners are best aligned with Azure Government.

 Obtaining your government tenant

 The process begins with a request for an Azure Government tenant.
 For more information and to begin the validation, see Microsoft Azure Government trial.
 Once complete, you should receive a tenant to activate your enrollment in the Cloud Solution Provider program for the US government.
-Validation steps are shown below:
+The following validation steps are in place:

-- Be a Microsoft Partner (have an MPN ID).
+- Be enrolled in the Microsoft Cloud Partner Program (have an MCPP ID).

 - Verification of legitimacy of the Company, Systems Integrator, Distributor, or Independent Software Vendor (ISV) applying for the tenant.

-- Verification of business engagements with government customers (for example, proof of services rendered to government agencies, statements of works, evidence of being part of GSA Schedule).
+- Verification of business engagements with government customers (for example, proof of services rendered to government agencies, statements of work, evidence of being part of GSA Schedule).

 - If you already have an Azure Government tenant, you can use your existing credentials to complete the CSP application.